Discover the proper way to check and inflate tires by locating the valve stem, using an air compressor, and checking for leaks to ensure a tight seal.

 If you don’t have access to an air compressor, adding air to your tires with a manual pump is a reliable alternative.
 Manual pumps are portable and can be used anywhere, making them a convenient option for inflating your tires.
 Here’s how you can add air to your tires using a manual pump:

-• Check the tire pressure gauge periodically to monitor the pressure in the tire.
+- Check the periodically to monitor the pressure in the tire.

 Using a manual pump may take a bit more time and effort compared to an air compressor, but it is a reliable method for inflating your tires when you are on the go.
 Remember to check your tire pressure regularly and inflate your tires to the recommended pressure for optimal performance and safety on the road.